 Cardiac Function Evaluation – In this heart disease screening service, our cardiologists will analyze a patient’s cardiac function and calculate the amount of blood his/her heart is able to pump by placing an ultrasound probe on various locations of the chest.

-Contact DeKalb Medical today at 404.501.WELL (9355) to learn more about common heart conditions, or read about the various types of Atlanta-based cardiac testing we provide.
+Contact us today at 404.501.1851 to learn more about common heart conditions, or read about the various types of Atlanta-based cardiac testing we provide.